ApryseSDK/pdftron-uwp-samples/PDFViewerUWPDemo/README.md

 This sample demonstrate how to implement the PDFViewer on a UWP app using MVVM pattern.

+Some of the features:
+- Thumbnails View Control
+- Annotation Toolbar
+- Conversion different formats to PDF

 Platforms: x86, x64, ARM32 and ARM64

 ![main-page](./art/main-page.png)